Are you on the tiring journey of trying to find books for your early readers?

 Before I dive into the list, I want to drop three quick reading tips that have worked for me and could make all the difference for you and your budding reader!

 Reading can be one of the most infuriating things to teach.
 As you listen to your child painfully and slowly try to sound out a word that they JUST sounded on the previous page, you might find yourself losing patience.

-You encouragement and positivity is everything during these stages.
+Your encouragement and positivity are everything during these stages.
 Be sure to always have a smile on your face and something positive to say.

 2. Use a Mini White Board

 I have no idea why this works, but it just does.
 Keep a piece of white paper or a mini white board (kids love them!) handy while reading together.
 When your kid stumbles over a word, it will help to write the word bigger and then mark it up and break it down phonetically with your child.

 Sometimes just writing the word somewhere else has helped my kids to see it differently.

 Many parents and teachers will encourage their kids to look at pictures and use context clues to figure out words.
 If you are teaching a solid phonics program, that is unnecessary.
 I personally find the pictures to be distracting to my kids, and encouraging them to guess will decrease their confidence when they come across books with no pictures.

 I use a 3 x 5 card or something similar to cover pictures when my kid is reading.
 When they finish reading, I pull back the card and she gets to see the picture as kind of a reward for completing that page.
 It’s also a good way to check reading comprehension and see if the picture matches up with what she just read.

 Alright, I hope these tips help you use your kindergarten reading books with confidence!